BRHS’ maternity service welcomes more than 300 babies each year.

 We are committed to protecting and promoting the health of women and their babies through the encouragement and support of breastfeeding.

 You can choose your preferred GP Obstetrician (GPO).

 The team of BRHS midwives will manage your pregnancy, labour and postnatal care collaboratively with your GPO.

 The hospital maternity antenatal services are offered from our CBD campus at 183 Main Street, Bairnsdale, and the labour ward at the acute campus on Day Street, Bairnsdale.

-Once you have visited your Doctor to confirm your pregnancy, contact BRHS to make an initial appointment for the hospital maternity services, ideally when you are 14-17 weeks pregnant.
+Once you have visited your doctor to confirm your pregnancy, contact BRHS to make an initial appointment to access our hospital maternity services, ideally when you are 14 to 17 weeks’ pregnant.

-This is a very important booking and planning visit where you are allocated a team and primary midwife for your pregnancy, birth and postnatal care.
+This very important booking and planning visit is where you are allocated a team and primary midwife for your pregnancy, birth and postnatal care.

-As part of the planning visit, a detailed history is taken so we can plan the safest and best possible care for you and your growing baby.
+As part of the planning visit, we take a detailed history so that we can plan the safest and best possible care for you and your growing baby.

-This involves organising a schedule of care depending on your specific needs and may include a combination of appointments with midwives, GPO, Specialist Obstetricians, Dieticians, physiotherapists and social workers.
+This involves organising a schedule of care depending on your needs and may include a combination of appointments with midwives, GPO, specialist obstetricians, dietitians, physiotherapists and social workers.

-Your childbirth and breastfeeding classes can be booked at this time, and extra Positive Pregnancy midwife appointments can also be made for women who have had previous caesarean births or who may need healthy dietary and lifestyle change advice.
+We can book your childbirth and breastfeeding classes at this time.
+We can make extra Positive Pregnancy midwife appointments for women who have had previous caesarean births or who may need healthy dietary and lifestyle change advice.